The Salute of the Jugger: Production

 The Salute of the Jugger was shot in the desert of Coober Pedy, Australia.

 Alternate cuts

 The US theatrical version of the film was significantly shorter than the original version released overseas.
 About ten minutes were cut.
-The biggest difference is in the ending.
-In the American release, the credits roll shortly after the climax, even though picture continues to roll, showing certain conversations with music covering the dialogue.
+The enforcers scene is replaced by a campfire sequence and the biggest difference is in the ending.
+In the American release, the credits roll shortly after the climax, even though the picture continues to roll, showing certain conversations with music covering the dialogue.
 In the longer cut, there are denouement scenes.

 The US DVD release of the film matches the US theatrical cut in being much shorter than the original film.
 Full versions were released on VHS in the early 1990s in Australia, the United Kingdom, Europe and Japan.
-Various distributors began releasing the original cut on DVD in early 2001, known as the extended version or by the title "Salute to the Jugger".
+Various distributors began releasing the original cut on DVD in early 2001, known as the extended version or by the title The Salute of the Jugger.

 In 2017, a 2-disc Blu-ray set with both cuts of the film was released in Japan.